 Hello!
 Today, I have an informative interview to share with you that will show you how to become a bookkeeper to earn money from home.
-I recently had the chance to interview Ben, founder of Bookkeeper Business Academy, who explains how becoming a bookkeeper may be a possibility for you.
+I recently had the chance to interview Ben, founder of Bookkeeper Launch, who explains how becoming a bookkeeper may be a possibility for you.

-Ben helps people start and grow their own bookkeeping business with his online bookkeeping course.
+My friend Ben helps people start and grow their own bookkeeping business with his online bookkeeping course.
 And guess what?
 You don’t have to be an accountant or have any previous experience in order to start freelance bookkeeping!

 Check out the interview below for more information on how to make money by becoming a bookkeeper.

 Also, you can sign up here for a free How To Become A Bookkeeper workshop which will teach you more about running your own virtual bookkeeping business and finding bookkeeping jobs.

 Related articles on how to become a bookkeeper: